-EDUC 4506 - 7-12 Student Teaching Higher Grades (10-12) (5)
+EDUC 4506 - Secondary Level Student Teaching II (5)

-Student teaching will consist of a half-semester of observation and teaching experience in grades 10-12.
+Student teaching will consist of a half-semester of observation and teaching experience in higher secondary level.
 Group and individual conferences are arranged with the University Supervisor.
 Students are required to attend regularly scheduled seminars throughout the semester.
 Transportation to and from the teaching assignment is the responsibility of the student.
 Lab fee.